 Tabs are the size of business cards (because I’ve worked in a lot of offices that “rebrand” every few years and so would throw out shit-loads of business cards that had the old brand… I saved them all and find they are perfect for this).

 While I don’t expect you to have a crazy stash of business cards at your disposal, you could use post-It notes, small index cards or just take paper and cut it into small tabs.
 (I prefer card as it is less likely to go flying is someone suddenly opens a door)

-Firstly I love coloured marker pens so I use these when I’m tabbing.
-I try and use different colour for different characters, conflict moments, subplots – whatever works for that particular story.
+Firstly, I love coloured marker pens so I use these when I’m tabbing.
+I try and use a different colour for different characters, conflict moments, subplots – whatever works for that particular story.